Rahi374/qeman/README.md

 - TMPFS - defaults to /tmp, only neccesary if tmpfs not mounted at /tmp
 - QEMAN_CONFIG_FILE - specify non-default config file location

+## Rationale

+I like qemu, but I found that the commands were continuously getting longer and harder, if even possible, to remember.
+I found myself always doing reverse-i-search for `qemu` until I got the right one.
+I eventually wrote a script, but really, it was just one of my long commands with the drive name swapped out for a command line argument.
+Then I figured it might be nice to have a vm manager.
+I'm fairly certain one exists out there somewhere, but I guess I didn't look hard enough, and I wanted something minimalist, so I decided to write my own, and this is it.